-We continue to collaborate with our peers, supply chain, clients and external organisations to improve our approach to understanding the potential risk of modern slavery in our own supply chains and across the industry.
+We continue to collaborate with our peers, supply chain, regulators, clients and external organisations to improve our approach to understanding the potential risk of modern slavery in our own supply chains and across the industry.

-DWF recognises the importance of our stakeholder engagement and we are proud to be a signatory to the United Nations Global Compact and Women's Empowerment Principles.
+We recognise the importance of our stakeholder engagement and we are proud to be a signatory to the United Nations Global Compact ("UNGC") and Women's Empowerment Principles.
+We have taken part in and provided a plan for Human Rights Due Diligence to the UNGC.